 Supports for Care Navigation

 Navigating healthcare for a child with complex needs takes time and knowledge.
-This section includes tools to help you prepare for appointments, manage health information, understand care transitions, and find the right services.
+This section includes tools to help you prepare for appointments, manage health information, and find the right services.

 These are not funding programs.
 They are practical guides and trusted resource links to help families understand what supports exist, where to start, and what to think about next.